evvvvil/urptransitionshaders-docs/README.md

 ## Transition Easing:

 You can set which type of animation easing for your material transition in the `URPTransitionGroup` component.
 Look for the `Transition Ease` drop down that sets which easing will be used with `Transition on start` as well as when you call `FadeIn(float duration)` or `FadeOut(float duration)`.
-Know yer easing: https://easings.net/
+[Know yer easing](https://easings.net/), yeah?

 ## Final Notes: